xiaoxianyu-office/mm/Skills/Mechanics.md

 Skill Mechanics (or base skills) are simple skills that are built into MythicMobs.
-You can call these basic skills by themselves in your mob's Skill List, or you can create your own skill by combining these mechanics.
+You can call these basic skills by themselves in your mob's Skill List, or you can create your own meta-skill by combining these mechanics together.

 Some Mechanics are able to target Entities, Locations, or both!
 Some don't target anything.
 You control what your skill targets using a